As much as we’d like to think that we’re rational, the reality is, we make many of our decisions emotionally.

 - Beware: Valence and arousal gone wrong

-In psychology, emotional valence is defined as a scale that measures the positive or negative affectivity: that is, the pleasantness or unpleasantness of something.
+In psychology, emotional valence is defined as a scale that measures the positive or negative affectivity of an event or a piece of information: that is, its pleasantness or unpleasantness.

-Emotional arousal, on the other hand, is a measure of how calming or exciting the information is.
+Emotional arousal is a measure of how calming or exciting an event or a piece of information is.

 Think about the last time you gave a big speech, or when your team was on the verge of winning a big game.